 Duration: 4 hours 18 minutes ~ 6 hours 24 minutes

 After imperial culture and history exploration in the iconic sites of Beijing, boarding the newest Fuxing Train at the highest speed of 350km/h is a pretty cool and popular way to travel to Shanghai, a world class modern city with mix of East and West culture.
-There are about 47 high speed trains running from Beijing to Shanghai from 6:00am to 21:00pm, including 44 G trains (11 Fuxing trains leaving on hour) and 3 D bullet trains.
+There are over 40 high speed trains running from Beijing to Shanghai from about 6:40am to 21:30pm, including nearly 40 G trains (11 Fuxing trains leaving on hour) and 3 D bullet trains.
 So is the opposite route.
-The whole train journey takes just 4.5 ~6.5 hours, largely shortened from the conventional 15 or 19 hours to less than half a day and passes by Jinan and Nanjing.
+The whole train journey takes just 4.5 ~ 6.5 hours, largely shortened from the conventional 15 or 19 hours to less than half a day and passes by Jinan and Nanjing.
 After completing your Shanghai tour, you can transfer to Hangzhou, Suzhou, Mt.
 Huangshan, Nanjing and other destinations from Shanghai within hours by short-distance high speed trains.
 (The 3 regular D trains depart and arrive at Shanghai Railway Station while others all arranged at Shanghai Hongqiao Railway Station.)

 Beijing Shanghai High Speed Fuxing Trains